Norwegian Women Features: Looks, Personality, Lifestyle, and Dating Culture

 What are Norwegian women usually known for?

-Norwegian women are often associated with natural style, independence, outdoor lifestyle, equality, calm communication, and strong personal boundaries, but every woman is different.
+Norwegian women are often associated with natural style, independence, outdoor lifestyle, equality, calm communication, and strong personal boundaries.
+In appearance, common associations include light hair, blue or grey eyes, practical fashion, and a healthy, natural look, but every woman is different.

 Do all Norwegian women look the same?